fohrloop/wakepy/docs/source/technical-details/test-manually.md

 gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-battery-timeout 15
 ```

 Test that your system sleeps automatically and blanks the screen after 15 seconds.
-Then, run the [wakepy test script](#code-wakepy-test-script) on one terminal window, and enter in the [keep.presenting mode](#enter-keep-presenting-script) in another.
+Then, run the [wakepy test script](#code-wakepy-test-script) on one terminal window, and enter in the [keep.running](#enter-keep-running-script)  or in the in another.
 After you're done, reset the timeout values to what they were (in this example, 1800 seconds):

 ```
 gsettings set org.gnome.desktop.session idle-delay 1800
 gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-ac-timeout 1800
 gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-battery-timeout 1800
 ```

+### keep.presenting (GNOME)

+Follow the [same steps as in with keep.running](#gnome-keep-running-manual-test), but enter the [keep.presenting](#enter-keep-presenting-script) mode